rcsoccersim/manual/source/coach.rst

 MODE must be one of **on** and **off** .
 If **(eye on)** is sent, the server starts sending **(see_global ... )** information (see Section 7.5) every 100ms (the interval  is specified by the *send_vi_step* parameter automatically to the client.
-If **(eye off)** is sent, the server stops to send visual information automatically.
+If **(eye off)** is sent, the server stops sending visual information automatically.
 In this case the trainer/coach has to ask actively with **(look)**, if it needs visual information.

 Possible replies by the soccerserver: